.png)

 This final check is crucial to confirm the integrity of the reconciliation and to ensure that your financial reports will be free of discrepancies related to accounts receivable.

 Notably, the diligent application of daily and weekly reconciliation tasks significantly streamlines the month-end process.
-Combined, these A/R reconciliation processes ensure the month-end financial statements are accurate and reflective of the company’s true financial status.
+Combined, these AR reconciliation processes ensure the month-end financial statements are accurate and reflective of the company’s true financial status.

 The following example illustrates how the reconciliation process might work for a company that performs both ongoing and month-end accounts receivable reconciliations, with two different employees responsible for each task.
+They will also demonstrate how proper and ongoing AR reconciliation can lead to organization-wide benefits.

 Two staff members, Jordan and Alex, are tasked with these responsibilities.
 This segregation of duties helps maintain internal controls and ensures accuracy throughout the process.

-Jordan handles the weekly A/R reconciliation tasks for our example company.
+Jordan handles the weekly AR reconciliation tasks for our example company.
 Each week, he:

 All the weekly documents reviewed and prepared by Jordan are maintained in a central area.
 By keeping the documents well-organized, it’s easier to perform the month-end reconciliation tasks.